PATENT SERVICES AT GRAHAM IP

 The scope or breadth of a patent is defined by its "claims."
 These are specially worded, numbered paragraphs at the end of the patent, the broadest of which define the outermost scope or "metes and bounds" of the patent.
 They carry a legal presumption of validity upon issuance of the patent.

-While a patent is in force (generally, 20 years from its filing date), the owner is entitled to exclude others from making, using, selling, or offering to sell anything in the issuing jurisdiction that falls within the scope of at least one of its valid claims.
+While a patent is in force, the owner is entitled to exclude others from making, using, selling, or offering to sell anything in the issuing jurisdiction that falls within the scope of at least one of its valid claims.
 This helps protect the market of the owner and/or its licensees in the jurisdiction for authorized products, methods, processes and designs that fall under the patent.
 Once the patent expires, the information it discloses is available for everyone to use, and to form the basis for other improved or entirely new patentable ideas.

 We are definitely "pro patent."
-We help clients use the US and overseas patent systems to secure patent protection for their new products and technologies, and to navigate potential patent issues with respect products or processes under development.
+We help clients use the US and overseas patent systems to secure patent protection for their new products, processes and other technologies, and to navigate potential patent issues with respect commercially important products or processes in use or under development.

 Besides searching and writing/filing patents, we provide many other patent-related services.
 These include, for example, infringement opinions, validity opinions, patent subject matter audits, patent valuations, due diligence, license and other agreements involving patents, and a host of other patent-related matters.
 We also have extensive experience handling patent litigation, including enforcement of patents against infringement, defense of parties charged with infringement, and ex parte/inter partes matters before the USPTO's PTAB.
 Costs for these services vary, and typical ranges of fees/expenses for these and other matters can be provided upon request.

-Below is a small sampling of the hundreds of US patents we have written and/or prosecuted, broken down in various arts:
+Below is a small sampling of the hundreds of US patents we have drafted and/or prosecuted, broken down in various arts:

 CHEMICAL/BIO (patent no., title, issue date)